pooranis/run_dbcan/README.md

 information.
 Otherwise, the AuxillaryFile may be left blank.

 [-t Tools] 		- optional, allows user to select a combination of tools to run.
 The options are any combination of 'diamond', 'hmmer', and 'eCAMI'.
 The default value is 'all' which runs all three tools.
+Can repeat for only 2, e.g ``-t diamond -t hmmer``

 [--dbCANFile]   - optional, allows user to set the file name of dbCAN HMM Database.

 [--dia_eval]    - optional, allows user to set the DIAMOND E Value.
 Default = 1e-102.

 [--dia_cpu]     - optional, allows user to set how many CPU cores DIAMOND can use.
-Default = 2.
+Default = 1.

 [--hmm_eval]    - optional, allows user to set the HMMER E Value.
 Default = 1e-15.